PotassiumES/potassium-es/README.md

 **Goal 1:** Enable the wider web

-The "wider web" is an extension of the existing responsive, flat web into augmented and virtual reality.
+The "wider web" adds augmented and virtual reality to the existing flat web.
 It incorporates the essential harassment management tools required for healthy social systems.

 See [What Is The Wider Web](https://github.com/PotassiumES/potassium-es/blob/master/WHAT%20IS%20THE%20WIDER%20WEB.md) for more details.